codesign-cloud/cdc-homepage/README.md

 ## Configuring Paths for GitHub Pages Deployment

 **Note:** This configuration is only necessary if your GitHub Pages site is hosted at `username.github.io/your-repo-name`.
-If you are using a custom domain, this step is not required.
+If you are using a custom domain or subdomain, this step is not required, as / points to the root.

 When using static assets, such as images with the `img` tag, that are located in the `/assets/` directory within your public folder, you need to adjust the base URL accordingly.